-Don’t do diets and end up jo-joing with your spending, but make sustainable, long-lasting, fun choices – and your home, bank account and you (most of all!) will thank you for it!
+Don’t do diets and end up “yo-yo-ing” with your spending.
+Try to make motivating, long-lasting, smart (and even fun!) choices – something sustainable – and your home, bank account, and you yourself (most of all!) will thank you for it!

-If “yes, you have”, you’ll love my fun solution!
+If you’re nodding and saying “yes, yes you have”, you’ll love my fun solution!
 Please, proceed.

-If “NOT!” please continue reading and let me try one last time.
+If you’re not convinced please continue reading anyways and let me try one last time.

-I’ll share with you my little secret how I maintain my low buy lifestyle while I still get everything I ever wanted!
+I’ll share with you my little secret how I maintain my low buy lifestyle and I still get everything I ever wanted!